civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Subsection 12(2.3) of the Act is replaced by the following:

-    **(2.3)** Despite subsection (2), the maximum number of weeks for which benefits may be paid in a benefit period to a claimant because of a reason other than those mentioned in subsection (3) **shall be determined in accordance with the table set out in Schedule V by reference to the regional rate of unemployment that applies to the claimant and the number of hours of insurable employment of the claimant in their qualifying period if the following conditions are met**:
+    **(2.3)** Despite subsection (2), the maximum number of weeks for which benefits may be paid in a benefit period to a claimant because of a reason other than those mentioned in subsection (3) shall be determined in accordance with the table set out in Schedule V by reference to the regional rate of unemployment that applies to the claimant and the number of hours of insurable employment of the claimant in their qualifying period if the following conditions are met:

-      **the date on which a** benefit period **for the claimant is established falls within** the period beginning on September **26**, 2021 and ending on **October 29, 2022**;
+      the date on which a benefit period for the claimant is established falls within the period beginning on September 26, 2021 and ending on October 29, 2022;

       on the date on which the benefit period is established, the claimant is ordinarily resident in a region described in Schedule VI;